PLT-Columbia/Prog-2-Syntax-Analysis/README.md

 ## Task 1 : Finding a recursive function.
 [Recursive functions](https://en.wikipedia.org/wiki/Recursion_(computer_science)) are often compact, easy to read, and easy to understand.
-But they often incur huge overhead due to the stack maintenance in a function call, which is a major concern if you are developing for a resource constrained system.
+But they often incur huge overhead due to the [call stack](https://en.wikipedia.org/wiki/Call_stack) maintenance, which is a major concern if you are developing for a resource constrained system.
 Your job in this task is to
 determine whether a given function is [direct recursive](https://www.educative.io/courses/recursion-for-coding-interviews-in-cpp/BnKojpzLl2W) or not.
-We will describe the tools that you will use for this task in [this section](#getting-started-with-the-coding).
+We will describe the tools that you will use for this task in [a later section](#getting-started-with-the-coding).

 #### Example
 ```c